Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: GW Detection with orbital resonance

-SLR is a precision probe of orbital motion.
+Based on the above example, the GW-induced secular change in semi-major could only reach $\Delta a_{\rm fin}\approx \frac{2a}{3P} \Delta P_{\rm fin} \sim 10^{-7}$.
+Compared with the resolution of SLR distance measurements, which is at millimeter or sub-millimeter level~\cite{2019NatSR...915881C}, it seems difficult to identify such small changes in the semi-major out of uncertainties.

+On the other hand, SLR is particularly superior in tracking the orbital dynamics of satellites.
 Collecting the round-trip times of laser pulses allows one to track the ``normal point'' distances over time.
-With the help of the precise orbit determination program GEODYN~\cite{GEODYN}, the orbital elements of satellites can be calculated based on a number of distance measurements.
-In the most optimistic case for {\bf L2} and {\bf TS} (i.e. $\{\vartheta, \phi, \iota, \varphi_{\rm ref}, \omega\}$ are set to the {\bf OP} defined in Appendix~\ref{sec:Parameters}), $\Delta a_{\rm fin} = 5.047 \times 10^{-7}$ m.
-While, current precision of SLR distance measurement is at the mm level~\cite{2019NatSR...915881C}, thus it seems difficult to identify such tiny variation in $a$ out of uncertainty.

-The orbital elements only characterize the motion of the satellite in an average sense.
-Details of the orbital motion should be described with other quantities.
-In this paper, we adopt the residual distance $\delta r(t) \equiv r(t; \boldsymbol{X}) - r(t; \boldsymbol{X}_0)$ calculated via Eq.(\ref{eq:Unperturbedr}-\ref{eq:Unperturbedpsi}) as an observable, and try to reveal the signature of GW with the matched filtering technique.

-Shown in Fig.~\ref{fig:r_residual} is the most optimistic response of {\bf L2} to {\bf TS} in terms of $\delta r(t)$.
-During the time span of resonance ($t \in (0.2, 0.4)$ day), the central values of $\delta r$ grow in time, and finally reach a steady value $\overline{\delta r}_{\rm fin} = 5 \times 10^{-7}$ m $\approx \Delta a_{\rm fin}$.
-Afterwards, $\delta r$ oscillates around $\overline{\delta r}_{\rm fin}$ with increasing amplitude.
-This pro-resonance residual is nothing but the difference between two unperturbed elliptic Kepler orbits with slightly different orbital elements.
-Trivial as it may seem, this pattern is the consequence of secular evolution, and it is absent in the case of non-resonance interactions with GW.
-Therefore, once $\delta r$ is observed to vary similarly to Fig.~\ref{fig:r_residual}, it would at least indicate GW-induced resonance as a possible cause.
-Next, we will estimate whether the growth of $\delta r$ in the resonance stage, together with this pro-resonance pattern, can be used to detect GW signal.

-To quantify the observational evidence of GW-induced resonance, we adopt the SNR of matched filtering derived in Appendix~\ref{sec:appendixC}, which depends on the SLR uncertainty $\sigma$.
-Following Ref.~\cite{Blas:2021mqw}, two values of $\sigma$ are considered: \begin{enumerate} \item [a.] current precision: $\sigma = 3$ mm, $50,000$ normal point measurements per year; \item [b.] improved precision: $\sigma = 0.3$ mm, $200,000$ measurements per year. \end{enumerate}
+The orbital elements of the laser-ranged satellite can be derived based on such distance measurements with the help of the precise orbit determination programs, such as \texttt{GEODYN}~\cite{GEODYN}.
+This inspired us to make use of more sophisticated observables instead of the averaged orbital elements, that of the residual normal point distance $\delta r(t)$ or the residual acceleration $\delta \vec{a}(t)$, to reveal the signatures from the GWs of coalescing SMBHBs.
+The residual distance is defined as